 Don’t confuse confit with slow roasted tomatoes.
 This way of cooking, or it’s sometimes referred to as ‘confir’, will bring out the sweetness of the fruit and it will concentrate the flavours.
 The process requires precision, and it takes time to confit, but the oven does the bulk of the work, just don’t forget your timer!

 Confit this summer using the available sizes and colours of tomatoes to make the most of your confit experience!
-Once tomatoes are confit, they will keep in the refrigerator for up to 3 weeks and will elevate many dishes such as salads and pasta.
+Once tomatoes are confit, they will keep in the refrigerator in an airtight container or jar for up to 3 weeks.

 Cherry Tomato confit